-The reason Fairbanks International Airport had to rename its runway, if you haven’t guessed it yet, is because the earth’s magnetic field changed.
+The reason Fairbanks International Airport had to rename its runway if you haven’t guessed it yet, is because the earth’s magnetic field changed.
 Not by a lot, but by just enough to require an entire runway to change its name and pilots to take note.
 And this isn’t a one-time occurrence, but something ongoing that affects places closer to the South and North pole.
 This is one of the few tangible situations where the Earth’s magnetic field affects day to day life…so far.

 Or rather, this is one of the few examples of the Earth’s magnetic field changing that we will see in our lifetimes.
-If you aren’t aware, there’s plenty of research showing that the magnetic field doesn’t just change by a few degrees, but it even flips once every few hundred thousands years.
+If you aren’t aware, there’s plenty of research showing that the magnetic field doesn’t just change by a few degrees, but it even flips once every few hundred thousand years.
 That’s when North becomes South, and South becomes North.
-This won’t only happen, but has happened hundreds of times already.
+This won’t only happen but has happened hundreds of times already.